Graphosoma lineatum

-Graphosoma lineatum is a species of shield bug in the family Pentatomidae.
+Graphosoma lineatum, also known as the north african striped bug, is a species of shield bug in the family Pentatomidae.

 Description

-G. lineatum can reach a length of 8–12 mm.
+Graphosoma lineatum can reach a length of 8–12 mm.
 The body is almost round, with a large shield.
 The basic color of the upperside of the body is orange yellow, with wide black longitudinal stripes.
 The pronotum has six black bands.
 The antennae are black.
 Also the sides of the abdominal segments (connexivum) are yellow with many small black spots.
 The legs are mostly orange, which distinguishes it from its relative, G. italicum.

 Taxonomy

 Graphosoma italicum had been regarded as either a subspecies, or a synonym of G. lineatum, but the validity of G. italicum was reestablished via DNA analysis, which demonstrated that the sister species to G. italicum is G. rubrolineatum, while G. lineatum is more closely related to G. semipunctatum.